Death of Diane Whipple: Background of the dogs

-In 2000, Knoller and Noel "obtained their two Presa Canarios, named Bane and Hera, through their relationship with a pair of Pelican Bay State Prison inmates, Paul 'Cornfed' Schneider (whom they had legally adopted as their son), and Dale Bretches, both members of the Aryan Brotherhood prison gang."
-Knoller and Noel had first met Schneider at a trial.(p.
-148) Bane was male and Hera female; by January 2001, "Bane weighed 140 pounds and Hera close to 100 pounds."
+In 2000, Knoller and Noel obtained the two Presa Canario dogs, named Bane and Hera, through their relationship with a pair of Pelican Bay State Prison inmates, Paul 'Cornfed' Schneider (whom they had legally adopted as their son), and Dale Bretches, both members of the Aryan Brotherhood prison gang.
+Knoller and Noel had first met Schneider at a trial.
+Bane was male and Hera female; by January 2001, Bane weighed 140 pounds and Hera close to 100 pounds.

 Attack

 On January 26, 2001, while returning home with bags of groceries, Whipple was attacked by the two dogs in the hallway of her apartment building.
 Knoller was taking the dogs out of their apartment at the same time Whipple returned.
 The dogs escaped her control and attacked Whipple.